exasol/public-knowledgebase/Support-and-Services/usage-insights-hub-faq.md

 The monitoring agents are created using [Open Source Telegraf Server Agent](https://github.com/influxdata/telegraf).
 Updates are provided on a regular basis and can be applied by our support staff.

-## How will Exasol's Cloud Monitoring be installed on my Exasol environment?
+## How will Exasol's Usage Insights Hub be installed on my Exasol environment?

 Exasol will install the monitoring agents on your clusters.
 These agents require root access and run inside the Exasol cluster process namespace.